blitz0p3rations/blitz0p3rations.github.io/_posts/2022-12-13-Wi-Fi-Segregation-Test-for-Hotels-Airport-Organizations.md

 #### Network Traffic Capture

 In this exercise, network traffic is passively captured from all networks to identify if broadcast or multicast network traffic is allowed to pass through the firewall.
-If firewalls are not configured to provide complete network isolation, it's possible that broadcast traffic may pass through, potentially allowing attackers to gather useful information such as host names or IP address ranges.
+If firewalls are not configured to provide complete network isolation, broadcast traffic may pass through, potentially allowing attackers to gather useful information such as host names or IP address ranges.
 The presence of network protocols (such as Cisco Discovery Protocol or VLAN Trunking Protocol) that might assist attackers in identifying VLAN-related information will also be verified.

 #### VLAN Hopping